wUst Fine Wine Imports

 *** Ratings: Wine Advocate, 90 points; Jancis Robinson, 17/20

-Food pairings would include New York Steak, Rib Eye, Roast Beef, short ribs, lamb, BBQ ribs, grilled pork chops, grilled chicken, coq au vin, cassoulet, Asian beef and pork dishes, Mexican beef, pork, and chicken dishes, charcuterie, and lots of cheeses ranging between mild, medium, and rich cheeses.
+Food pairings would include Filet Mignon, New York Steak, ribeye, sirloin, short ribs, beef stew, veal chops, rack of lamb, duck, grilled chicken, coq au vin, cassoulet, salmon, swordfish, clams, mussels, Asian and Mexican beef, pork, and chicken dishes, lamb curries, charcuterie, and mild and medium cheeses.